davidepalladino/DNS-UpdaterA/README.md

 2. Create a corresponding `ProviderCreator` class (inheriting from `factories/providers/creators.py`) to create instances of your new provider class.
 3. Update the `main.py` to recognize your new provider name.
 4. Create a new `EnvironmentBuilder` for the provider if it requires different configuration settings.

-Don't forget to open a PR.
-I'm pleased to accept it!
+Be free to open feature or bugfix branch, then a PR; I'm pleased to accept it!
+I suggest you to use [git-flow](https://danielkummer.github.io/git-flow-cheatsheet/).

 ## Expected Output
 1. Record not found: